 I hope you have all been safe and well during these unprecedented times and remain so.
-Rest assured that woolgrowers' interests and future remain the focus of all AWI staff in Australia and across the world.
+Rest assured that AWI will continue to work relentlessly for woolgrowers to ensure the sustainability of our industry and profitability for your enterprises.

 Stuart McCullough